robustmq/robustmq/README.md

 </h3>

 ##  🚀 Introduction
 RobustMQ is a next-generation high-performance cloud-native converged message queue.
-The goal is to implement a message queue based on Rust that can be compatible with multiple mainstream message queue protocols and has complete Serveless architecture.
+The goal is to implement a message queue based on Rust that can be compatible with multiple mainstream message queue protocols and has complete Serverless architecture.

 It has long wanted to support multi-protocol and have a full Serverless architecture.
 At the same time, we hope to keep the architecture simple while adapting to different deployment scenarios and deployment requirements.
 To achieve lower deployment, operation and maintenance, and use costs.

 Official documentation:
 - [《English Version》](http://www.robustmq.com/docs/robustmq-tutorial/introduction/)